-U.S. Added 304,000 Jobs In January; Shutdown Boosts Unemployment To 4 Percent
+U.S. Added 304,000 Jobs In January; Shutdown Boosted Unemployment To 4 Percent

-U.S. Added 304,000 Jobs In January; Shutdown Boosts Unemployment To 4 Percent
+U.S. Added 304,000 Jobs In January; Shutdown Boosted Unemployment To 4 Percent

 Updated at 9:27 a.m.
 ET